Robert-DeForrest-Reynolds/EliJ/README.md

 Pineapple is the name of the language.
 Iwa is the name of the interpreter I built for it.
+Most of this currently is thought vomit.
+If you wish to provide any input, create a pull request, or reach out to me on Discord, user: `robertdeforrest`

 Let's keep this simple, what're the hopes and goals?
  - Fast to write, fast to develop